Army Corps completes reservoir for Everglades restoration

 The reservoir will capture, store and clean fertilizer-laden runoff from farms and development before it is routed into the St. Lucie River and ultimately the Indian River Lagoon.
 Both have been plagued by harmful algae blooms and other long-term problems associated with water pollution that threatens wildlife and human health.

-“I think it’s huge” for the east coast,” said Chauncey Goss, chair of the South Florida Water Management District.
+“I think it’s huge” for the east coast, said Chauncey Goss, chair of the South Florida Water Management District.
 “Not only symbolically, but it’s also going to be taking water, cleaning it up and helping to get rid of some of these discharges, which is really the goal of all of this.”

 The project can store 19.7 billion gallons (71 billion liters) of water, according to state water managers.
 It will use plants such as cattails to suck up about 35 metric tons of phosphorus every year before the water makes its way into the St. Lucie River.